vidakDK/gs-power/README.md

 Minimal working example of a power network setup, power flow calculation, and serving of the results through API endpoints.
-Power network setup and calculation is done using [pandapower](http://github.com/e2nIEE/pandapower) and API is implemented using [Falcon](https://falconframework.org/).
+Power network setup and calculation is done using [pandapower](http://github.com/e2nIEE/pandapower) and API is implemented using the [Falcon](https://falconframework.org/) framework and [gunicorn](https://gunicorn.org/) server.
 Python version used is `Python 3.7.5`.

 Currently the network operates in RAM memory.
-When a POST request changes the parameters they will stay that way until the Docker container is shut down, at which point the changes will be lost.
-Naturally, this can be prevented with a database of any sort, but goes outside the scope of the MVP.
+When a `POST` request changes the parameters they will stay that way until the Docker container is shut down, at which point the changes will be lost.
+Naturally, this will be solved with a database of any sort.

 ## Usage